+The PET Imaging Center was founded in 1979 by K. Lance Gould, M.D. as the Positron Diagnostic and Research Center at The University of Texas Health Science Center at Houston.
+Supported by a grant from the Clayton Foundation for Research, it developed into the world’s first major clinical PET Imaging Center.
 The results of the first 1,500 clinical heart studies at the PET Center indicated that PET was accurate in identifying early coronary heart disease as well as advanced, severe disease in people who had only mild or no symptoms, often years before a heart attack or the need for bypass surgery.
-But knowing the limitations of balloon dilation and bypass surgery, Dr. Gould sought a better way to treat patients that would not only identify early disease but go a step further in preventing heart attacks and reversing the disease.
+But knowing the limitations of balloon dilation and bypass surgery, Dr. Gould sought a better way to treat patients that would not only identify early disease but also go a step further in preventing heart attacks and reversing the disease.

-The second medical advance was the approval of a new class of cholesterol lowering drugs called statins.
-In large medical trials, the statins were able to achieve a 30 to 75 percent decrease in the frequency of heart attacks, deaths, bypass surgery, or balloon dilation in patient with CAD.
-During this time, the technology of the PET camera itself continued to advance and an additional camera was put in at Memorial Hermann Hospital.
+Soon thereafter, a new class of cholesterol lowering drugs called statins was introduced and achieved a 30 to 75 percent decrease in the frequency of heart attacks, deaths, bypass surgery, or balloon dilation in patient with CAD.
+Good scientific data and subsequent clinical experience indicated that the combination of very low-fat, low calorie foods and cholesterol lowering drugs would provide the optimal treatment and maximal protection from heart attacks, balloon dilation, and bypass surgery.
+During this time, the technology of the PET camera itself continued to advance and a camera was put in at Memorial Hermann Hospital.